on-site/emacs_utils/README.markdown

 If you want to change the name of the shell buffer used, use the `rspec-shell-name` global variable.
-If you want to change the command used to run rspec, use the `rspec-command` global variable (which defaults to "cd [rails dir] && rspec %s", where %s is filled in with the rspec file to run).
+If you want to change the command used to run rspec, use the `rspec-command` global variable (which defaults to `"cd [rails dir] && rspec %s"`, where %s is filled in with the rspec file to run).
 You can set these in your .emacs file:

     (setq rspec-shell-name "*my-specs*")